efrigo88/playground-pipeline-docker/README.md

 ## API Features

-The pipeline provides a REST API with the following endpoint:
+The application provides a REST API with the following endpoint:

 - `POST /trigger-pipeline`: Triggers the data pipeline to run
-  - Automatically runs on container startup
   - Can be triggered multiple times while containers are running
   - Returns success/error status and message